Battle of Mons: German 1st Army

-Late in the day, the II Corps and the IV Reserve Corps rested on their march routes at La Hamaide and Bierghes, after marching 32 and 20 km respectively, 30 and 45 km behind the front, too far behind to take part in the battle on 24 August.
+Late in the day, II Corps and IV Reserve Corps rested on their march routes at La Hamaide and Bierghes, after marching 32 and 20 km respectively, 30 and 45 km behind the front, too far behind to take part in the battle on 24 August.
 In the mid-afternoon of 23 August, IV Corps was ordered to rest, as reports from the front suggested that the British defence had been overcome and the 1st Army headquarters wanted to avoid the army converging on Maubeuge, leaving the right (western) flank vulnerable.
 In the evening, Kluck cancelled the instruction, after reports from IX Corps reporting that its observation aircraft had flown over a column 3 km long, moving towards Mons along the Malplaquet road.
 Two more columns were seen on the Malplaquet–Genly and the Quevy–Genly roads, a large force was seen near Asquillies and cavalry was found further east, which showed that most of the BEF was opposite the 1st Army.
-It was considered vital that the second canal crossings were captured along the line, as had been achieved by the IX and part of III corps.
+It was considered vital that the second canal crossings were captured along the line, as had been achieved by IX Corps and part of III Corps.
 IV Corps was ordered to resume its march and move the left wing towards Thulin but it was already engaged at the canal crossings.
-The III and IX corps attack during the day, had succeeded against "a tough, nearly invisible enemy" but the offensive had to continue, because it appeared that only the right flank of the army could get behind the BEF.
+The III and IX Corps' attack during the day, had succeeded against "a tough, nearly invisible enemy" but the offensive had to continue, because it appeared that only the right flank of the army could get behind the BEF.

-The situation remained unclear at the 1st Army headquarters in the evening, because communication with the other right flank armies had been lost and only fighting near Thuin by VII Corps, the right-flank unit of the 2nd Army had been reported.
+The situation remained unclear at the 1st Army headquarters in the evening, because communication with the other right flank armies had been lost and only fighting near Thuin by VII Corps, the right-flank unit of the 2nd Army, had been reported.
 Kluck ordered that the attack was to continue on 24 August, past the west of Maubeuge and that II Corps would catch up behind the right flank of the army.
-IX Corps was to advance to the east of Bavay, III Corps was to advance to the west of the village, IV Corps was to advance towards Warnies-le-Grand 10 km further to the west and the II Cavalry Corps was to head towards Denain, to cut off the British retreat.
+IX Corps was to advance to the east of Bavay, III Corps was to advance to the west of the village, IV Corps was to advance towards Warnies-le-Grand 10 km further to the west and II Cavalry Corps was to head towards Denain, to cut off the British retreat.
 During the night there were several British counter-attacks but none of the German divisions was forced back over the canal.
-At dawn the IX Corps resumed its advance and pushed forwards against rearguards until the afternoon, when the corps stopped the advance due to uncertainty about the situation on its left flank and the proximity of Maubeuge.
+At dawn IX Corps resumed its advance and pushed forwards against rearguards until the afternoon, when it stopped the advance due to uncertainty about the situation on its left flank and the proximity of Maubeuge.
 At 4:00 p.m. cavalry reports led Quast to resume the advance, which was slowed by the obstacles of Maubeuge and III Corps congesting the roads.